 UNHCR provide food, but it is also insufficient.
+Since the Kenyan Government has talked of closing the camp the food rations have reduced.
 LGB&T people in Block 13 share food.
-There is a shop and a market but they have been physically attacked when they leave Block 13.
+There is a shop and a market, but they have been physically attacked when they leave Block 13.

 Clearly adequate food, shelter and medical assistance are a priority.
 UNHCR need to provide some form of security to assist in the safety of the people in the camp and provide legal advice to enable the people to move on with legal immigration status.
 However, in the meantime, talking can help.
 More than one of women expressed suicidal thoughts and talking can help greatly in these circumstances.
-The women expressed their hope that they can be evacuated from the camp as they can not see that it will ever be safe for them.
+The women expressed their hope that they can be evacuated from the camp as they cannot see that it will ever be safe for them person that they receive every two months.
+You can see why we need to add to that meagre ration.
+We also supply some basic medication and first aid supplies, and support payment for hospital treatment when necessary.
+Malaria and typhoid are common issues as is treatment for the injuries either from before they came to the camp or as a result of abuse within the camp.
+We have built and equipped their school and are working with UNICEF to provide educational materials.
+We also provide some basic personal supplies, such as sanitary protection and soap and occasionally some extra funds for a celebratory meal such as at or Christmas or Eid.